ebitkov/build-symfony/README.md

 This action builds a Symfony app.
 You can optionally enable webpack asset building with NPM and testing with PHPUnit.

+The build can be saved to the [GitHub Action Cache](https://github.com/actions/cache) and restored in other steps or jobs.

 ## Usage

 ```yaml